Work in Europe

 If you have ever been to work in Europe and would like to write about your experience, review a recruiter or share any recommendations please contact us.

-"I worked as a resort rep for one of the big companies, it was really hard work but the experience was amazing and I would recommend it to anyone!" - Amy
+"I worked as a resort rep for one of the big travel companies, it was really hard work but the experience was amazing and I would recommend it to anyone!" - Amy

 "Ski Season in France, if you are thinking about it apply.
 It is really hard work, dont expect much rest but usually you get a free lift pass and get to go skiing in your free time - this isn't like any other job." - Jon